CMHAAorg/cmhaa-website/site/content/resources/personal-story-annette-kimmitt-am.md

 There's still so much to do when it comes to supporting good mental health in the corporate environment and the legal profession.

-So, when Steven Worrell reached out to me to talk about Corporate Mental Health Alliance Australia, it was a no-brainer.
+So, when Steven Worrall reached out to me to talk about Corporate Mental Health Alliance Australia, it was a no-brainer.
 We just didn't hesitate to get involved.

 We're really delighted to be included amongst the founding members of the Alliance because we see how critical this is to the long-term sustainability of our people, and therefore of our business.